PLSQL-Capstone-Projects-AUCA-2024/Thur_Falcons_Bank_Loan_Reingeering/README.md

 ##### 1.Integration with AI-powered credit scoring systems.
 ###### 2.Implementation of machine learning for customer feedback analysis.
 ###### 3.Deployment of mobile and web interfaces for self-service.

+Scope and Limitations
+Scope
+Enforcing business rules through triggers.
+Modularizing logic with functions and packages.
+Automating workflows with cursors and triggers.
+Monitoring database activity via auditing.
+Limitations
+Complex triggers may impact performance.
+Explicit cursors are less efficient for bulk operations.
+Documentation and Demonstration
+Testing Plan
+Validate triggers by simulating valid and invalid transactions.
+Test functions with edge cases for interest rate computation.
+Verify cursor-based batch updates.
+Demonstrate audit logs for all sensitive data changes.
+Code Implementation
+Full SQL scripts for table creation, data insertion, and PL/SQL components can be found on GitHub:

+Author: Thur Falcons Team
+Year: 2024